Why Diets Sometimes Fail

 No excuses.
 You thought no one was looking and you sneaked in a few cookies with your coffee, or you ate a packet of potato chips or other high calorie snack, or you drank some sugar laden soda!

-The short answer is to make up your mind you are going to start working for yourself.
+The short answer is to make up your mind you are going to start working for yourself with all you've got.
+100% of it.
 And then start doing it!